nodemailer/nodemailer/README.md

 lying around somewhere.
 And finally, you have the *sendmail* binary.

-What PHP's `mail()` call actually does is that it passes your mail data to sendmail's *stdin* and thats it, no magic involved. *sendmail* does alle the heavy lifting of queueing your message and trying to send it to the recipients' MX mail server.
+What PHP's `mail()` call actually does is that it passes your mail data to sendmail's *stdin* and thats it, no magic involved. *sendmail* does all the heavy lifting of queueing your message and trying to send it to the recipients' MX mail server.
 Usually this works because the server is an actual web server accessible from the web and has also gathered some mail sending reputation